 Treatment for arthritis, painful joints, and tendons that won't heal.

-When it comes to treating painful joints and tendons, experience matters.
-Andrew Pope, MD has been using ultrasound guided PRP to help patients for over 10 yrs and has successfully treated thousands of patients.
+When it comes to using PRP, experience matters.
+Andrew Pope, MD has been using PRP to help patients for over 10 yrs and has successfully treated thousands of patients.
+Dr Pope uses state of the art equipment to get the best results.
+He is skilled in the use of ultrasound guidance when treating orthopedic conditions, microneedling with PRP to get the best outcomes, and even when treating patients with hair loss or hair volume issues.
+He utilizes the latest research to get the best results with minimal discomfort.
 When you decide to put your health into Dr Pope's hands, it immediately becomes his number one priority.
 He values the relationships formed with each patient, and he believes that goes a long way to ensuring the best outcomes.

 Contact Bluefire PRP today to find out how we can help you.